 The ‘e’ in eDNA stands for ‘environmental’ or ‘extracellular’, meaning DNA that is bound to soil particles, inside small organisms in soil, trapped inside pieces of leaf or dust collected from the environment.
 A sample of the environment, be it soil, air, water, or sediment, contains traces of the species that lived there from the present into the deep past.
 Using different technologies and tools, we can trace the origin of the DNA fragments to organisms and if we’re lucky, we can even get a snapshot of an organism’s population diversity.

 Work with us virtually or side-by-side to study DNA from the environment.
-We want to use this growing technology to get a new perspective on the unique habitats all over California, and are building kits and apps you can use to easily sample DNA on your next outdoor adventure!
-Bring a friend or relative to help collect DNA samples and we might even pay for your gas.
-Plus, it’s fun!
+We want to use this growing technology to get a new perspective on the unique habitats all over California, and are building kits and apps you can use to easily sample DNA on your next outdoor adventure.

 Send us an email if you’re interested in becoming one of California’s premier eDNA Citizen Scientists and we’ll loop you in first about the exciting opportunities in the works.
-Just send Rachel an email at rsmeyer[at] ucla.edu.
+Just send an email to uc.caledna[at]gmail.com and check out the CALeDNA program at www.ucedna.com.

 Support the UC Conservation Genomics initiative